evanharmon/eph-headspace/git/git-config.md

 ```

 ### Automatically Set Upstream
-avoids having to set upstream
+avoids having to set upstream when pushing to new branches

 ```console
 git config --global branch.autosetupmerge always